 Intelligent, Friendly, Energetic and Affectionate

-These doggies are very unique looking due to their white coats with orange/yellow markings.
-Additionally, they always have a gentle and lovely look on their faces, which means owning one is truly a joy!
-They were first bred around 200 years ago in France and are a little heavier than other Spaniels, and take a much more docile pace to life!
+These dogs are very unique looking due to their white coats with orange/yellow markings.
+Additionally, they always have a gentle and lovely look on their face, which means owning one is truly a joy!
+They were first bred around 200 years ago in France and are a little heavier than other Spaniels, taking a much more docile pace to life!

 Although rarer than they used to be, they do very well in a family environment.
 They love to be involved in everything that goes on and absolutely adore 'hoomans'.
-Their sweet and kind natures just truly make them the perfect doggy!
+Their sweet and kind nature truly make them the perfect companion!

 Fun Fact: They have appeared in a lot of famous paintings throughout their history!

 |Height (at the withers)||Males and Females 43cm - 51cm|

 |Weight||Males 29.5kg - 34kg, Females 25kg - 29.5 kg|

 |Coat||Coats are Straight and Close Lying and Silky-Looking|